 As an (event) organization we’re always trying to set up as many toilet areas as possible.
 Sometimes you need to walk a bit further to find one and of course we understand this could be an issue if you really need to go.
 But please keep it in the toilet, don’t urinate on the streets, against doorways, cars or anything.
 It’s not respectful to the residents and owners.
 So keep it decent and find one of our toilet areas!

-Besides that, you need to know it’s illegal by law in The Netherlands, if the police see you, you’ll receive a fine of €140 euro
+Besides that, you need to know it’s illegal by law in The Netherlands.
+If the police catches you, you’ll receive a fine of €140 euro

 Younger than 18?